aecheverrilt/selenium-java-test/README.md

 4. Change the path to the driver donwloaded from the previous step on the TestBase.java file

 5. Right click the About.java test file and run it as a JUnit Test

+### Possible Improvements

+* Abstracting shared components such as Navigation bar, Hamburger Menu, Footer,... to nested classes so that tests calls are cleaner

+* Connecting the project to a cloud hosted platform like SauceLabs

+* Implement parallel testing

+* Implement cross browser/OS testing

 ### License